florianpialoux/learn-k8-essential-tools/README.md

 This command above will build and deploy your application from your devspace.yaml directly on your k8 cluster.

+`devspace.yaml` will run the following applications on your k8 cluster: **MySQL, Nginx and WordPress.**

 # Useful resources

 Hashicorp provides documentation on how `google_container_cluster` resource for Terraform works [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/container_cluster).